 Sanitize: To adequately treat produce or product-contact surfaces by a process that is effective in destroying or substantially reducing the numbers of vegetative cells of microorganisms of public health concern, and other undesirable microorganisms, but without adversely affecting the product or its safety for the consumer.

-.
+Soil: Soil is the natural living ecosystem that develops on the surface of the earth as a result of the influence of climate, topography, biological activity, time, and sometimes cultivation, on the mineral parent material.
+Soil is composed of air, water, minerals, organisms and organic matter and is connected to the outermost layer of the earth.

 Soil fertility: The potential capacity of the soil to supply nutrients required for plant growth.

-Soil health: Soil health is the continued capacity of the soil to function as a vital living system, within ecosystem and land use boundaries, to sustain biological productivity, maintain the quality of air and water environments and promote plant, animal and human health.
-Soil health is the ability of soil to perform according to its potential and changes over time due to human use and management or to unusual natural events.
+Soil health: Soil health is the continued capacity of the soil to function as a vital living system, within ecosystem and land use boundaries, to sustain biological productivity, maintain the quality of air and water environments, and promote plant, animal and human health.
+Soil health is the ability of soil to perform according to its potential and changes over time due to human use and management or to natural events.

-Soil quality: Soil quality is the functional capacity of the soil, within ecosystem and land-use boundaries, to sustain biological productivity, maintain environmental quality and promote plant, animal and human health.
-Soil quality is a function of its physical and chemical properties, many of which are a function of soil organic matter content, which influence the capacity of soil to perform crop production and environmental functions, including the absence of contaminants.
+Soil quality: Soil quality is the functional capacity of the soil, within ecosystem and land-use boundaries, to sustain biological productivity, maintain environmental quality and promote plant, animal, microbial and human health.
+Soil quality is a function of its biological, physical and chemical properties, many of which are a function of soil organic matter content, which influence the capacity of soil to perform crop production and environmental functions, including the absence of contaminants.

+Source separated: Human excrement collected separately from waste streams that contain prohibited substances.

 Split Production: Where only part of the farm or processing unit is organic.
-The remainder of the property can be (a) non-organic, (b) in conversion.
+The remainder of the property can be (a) non-organic, and/or (b) in conversion.
 Also see parallel production.